ConstantineLignos/WordSegmentation/README.md

-This repository contains code for the experiments in a chapter of my 2013 dissertation [Modeling Words in the Mind](https://lignos.org/thesis) and the papers [Infant Word
+This repository contains code for the experiments in a chapter of my 2013 dissertation [Modeling Words in the Mind](https://lignos.org/thesis), as well as the papers [Infant Word
 Segmentation: An Incremental, Integrated Model](http://www.lingref.com/cpp/wccfl/30/paper2821.pdf) and [Modeling Infant Word Segmentation](https://aclanthology.org/W11-0304).

-Unfortunately, I never had a chace to publish a journal article that includes the thesis chapter experiments, which are significantly more refined than what is presented in the two papers.
+Unfortunately, I never had a chance to publish a journal article that includes the thesis chapter experiments, which are significantly more refined than what is presented in the two papers.